 IEEE Transactions on Wireless Communications

 Laddomada, Massimiliano; Mesiti, F.; Mondin, M.; and Daneshgaran, F., "On the Throughput Performance of Multirate IEEE 802.11 Networks With Variable-Loaded Stations: Analysis, Modeling, and a Novel Proportional Fairness Criterion" (2010).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 177.